Social Media: Getting Started

-When you're trying to determine how best to represent the Manhattan College voice and tone, it's best to review College communication channels (i.e. websites, e-mails, stories, social media channels).
+When you're trying to determine how best to represent the Manhattan College voice and tone, it is best to review College communication channels (i.e. websites, e-mails, stories, social media channels).
 Then ask yourself the following:

 - Which phrases, words or ideas do I see time and time again?
 In multiple places?

-- What kinds of stories being told again and again?
+- What kinds of stories are being told again and again?

 - Who is being featured?